Night114514/twrp-builder-rothko/README.md

+An experimental TWRP build.
+Untested, no guarantees, and may brick your device.

 # TWRP Builder for Xiaomi 14T Pro (rothko)

 Use GitHub Actions to automatically compile TWRP Recovery for the Xiaomi 14T Pro (codename: **rothko**).